 Bark vs. Qustodio: Which is better?

 Bark edges out Qustodio thanks to having extra features (like social media monitoring) and unique products like the Bark Phone.
-Even though Qustodio offers a free version and is overall a good product, Bark is still just a bit better.
+Even though Qustodio offers a free version and is overall a good product, Bark is probably a good choice for most users.

 |